Photo by Forsyth Tech Quarterly

 The black winter périgord truffle should not be confused with the white truffle (tuber magnatum), or the more affordable black summer or burgundy truffle (tuber aestivum/uncinatum), which are also prized for their culinary value.
 The burgundy truffles are harvested in the autumn and the summer truffles as they are named, harvested in the summer.

 Ideal conditions for truffles include good soil drainage, regular winter frosts and distance from other trees to prevent contamination from other fungi.
-In fact, it may take up to 8 years before truffle farmers enjoy their first harvest.
+In fact, it may take 8 years or more before truffle farmers enjoy their first harvest.

 When December arrives, farmers must use specially trained truffle-hunting dogs to search for these evasive culinary treasures.
 It is no wonder why these "black diamonds" are a rare treat.